Are you trying to balance work, school and life while working toward getting your CPA designation?

 - Make a list

-- Making a physical list will help you see the things that you need to get done and help declutter your mind.
-When you finish a task, cross or check it off; it feels good to have something done.
+- Starting a physical checklist (subpoints, if needed) will help you see the number of things you have to complete.
+When you finish a task, cross or check off; it feels good to have something done.
+Tip: If you don’t know where to start, find a task where you can get your quick win, which can motivate you to keep on!

 - With your list before you, it will be easier to prioritize what needs to get done first.
-Rate or rank your activities based on importance or deadline so you can see what you need to focus on first and what you can leave until tomorrow if necessary.
+Rate or rank your activities based on importance or deadline so you can see what needs your focus first and what can be left for later, if necessary.

 - Break bigger tasks into smaller ones